cart SHOPPING CART You have 0 items

 Get your facts straight

-The following are two downloadable articles which argue that blood lead studies can and have been corrupted: If the studies of blood lead levels are indeed corrupted as has been suggested in the previously highlighted downloadable documents, then we should put this to rest.
+The following are three downloadable articles which argue that blood lead studies can and have been corrupted: If the studies of blood lead levels are indeed corrupted as has been suggested in the previously highlighted downloadable documents, then we should put this to rest.
 The timing of the initial studies was certainly suspicious as they arrived during a new wave of anti gun sentiment in the U.S, funneling hunters towards expensive yet often ineffective ammunition.
 One Californian politician was also caught out making statements to the effect that the best way to control guns was via ammunition supply.
 Lead core bullets were banned in California some time after this, a very underhanded form of gun control.

 The way forward